|JOIN THE GARDEN|

 Google Map & Directions to the garden

-In our third season we harvested over 2,500 pounds of produce (up from 1,500 pounds in 2014) from the Ohana Kuleana Community Garden.
+- We harvested over 2,600 pounds of produce from the Ohana Kuleana Community Garden.

 2013 marked the first season for the Ohana Kuleana Community Garden (OKCG) located on the north side of town at 564 E 30th Street, right below Riverview Elementary.
 Ohana Kuleana are Hawaiian terms that means “Community Responsibility: we all own each other’s actions.”